bain-cs110/bain-cs110.github.io/pages/syllabus.md

 There will be three cumulative assessments of your knowledge and practice of the course material administered during our assigned class time (50 minutes).
 There will be no Final Exam outside of these three quizzes.

-The quizzes will be held roughly in Week 4, Week 8, and Week 10 of the course.
+The three quizzes will be held in Week 4, Week 7, and Week 10 of the course.

 ### Homework Grading
 Homework will be approximately weekly and is due at 11:59pm on the specified date.
 You will submit your homework assignments on Canvas.